1928 Chirpan–Plovdiv earthquakes: Impact

 The partially collapsed ruins of the Church of the Holy Savior in Voyvodinovo, near Parvomay.

 Both earthquakes achieved a maximum intensity of IX–X on the Medvedev–Sponheuer–Karnik scale and X–XI on the Mercalli intensity scale, causing major damage to the surrounding towns and villages.
 At least 74,570 buildings were obliterated while another 21,000 left partially destroyed in 240 towns and villages.
 Nearly every building in Chirpan and Parvomay collapsed as a result of the two earthquakes.
 The extreme shaking also bent and snapped railway tracks.
 Over 264,000 residents in the affected area became homeless when their homes were damaged.
 Many of the survivors slept outside their homes for fear that more aftershocks would collapse them.
 Plovdiv which was severely affected by the earthquake suffered further destruction when the second mainshock struck closer to the city.

 Because the first earthquake took place on a Holy Saturday, many residents were outside their houses thus were not injured or killed when they collapsed.
-An estimated 402 schools were destroyed but since it was a holiday, little to there were no deaths.
+An estimated 402 schools were destroyed but since it was a holiday, there were few deaths.

 In Thessaloniki, Greece, the earthquakes caused panic among residents and there was some light damage to the walls of houses.
 The shaking collapsed a house in Komotini and caused large cracks to appear in the walls of buildings.
 Two additional homes collapsed in another Greek town while in Eleftheroupoli, a police station collapsed.

 Response

-Tsar Boris III of Bulgaria was in Vrana Palace at the time of the disaster was brought to Chirpan, and later Plovdiv where he led a rescue mission to provide aid to victims.
+Tsar Boris III of Bulgaria was in Vrana Palace at the time of the disaster and he personally travelled to Chirpan and Plovdiv where he led a rescue mission to provide humanitarian aid to victims.
+The National Assembly of Bulgaria created the Directorate for Assistance and Reconstruction of the Earthquake Region (DIPOSE), which supported injured victims of the two earthquakes and financing construction of buildings.
+The directorate's purpose was not only to respond to the immediate damage, but also develop scientific understanding of earthquakes.
+The government spent 100 million leva on repairing damage from the earthquake and alongside 880 million leva from the League of Nations and 60 million leva from international aid, Bulgaria was almost able to repair all damage in only 3 years.